-All fusion events tables share the same column headers:
+Fusion tables share the same column headers:

 - Fusion.
 Short name of the fusion event, 5' gene-3' gene. - HGVS.
-The name of the fusion event as recommended by the Human Genome Variation Society. - 5' wild type.
-The 5' gene and position of the 5' breakpoint relative to the start of the gene. - 3' wild type.
-The 3' gene and position of the 3' breakpoint relative to the start of the gene. - 5' count.
-Number of unique molecular indices (UMIs) mapping to the 5' wild type gene, evidence for wild type expression. - 3' count.
-Number of unique molecular indices (UMIs) mapping to the 3' wild type gene, evidence for wild type expression. - Total wild type count.
-Total number of unique molecular indices (UMIs) mapping to the wild type genes.
-Evidence for wild type expression. - Fusion count.
+The name of the fusion event as recommended by the Human Genome Variation Society. - Fusion count.
 Number of unique molecular indices (UMIs) mapping to the fusion transcript reference sequence.
-Evidence for fusion expression. - Inconclusive count.
-Number of unique molecular indices (UMIs) mapping to either wild type or fusion transcript sequences, but for which evidence for wild type vs. fusion was inconclusive. - Total count.
-Total number of unique molecular indices (UMIs) mapping to either wild type or fusion transcripts. - p-value.
+Evidence for fusion expression. - 5' coverage.
+Number of unique molecular indices (UMIs) mapping to the 5' wild type gene, evidence for wild type expression. - 3' coverage.
+Number of unique molecular indices (UMIs) mapping to the 3' wild type gene, evidence for wild type expression. - Z-score.
+Converted from the p-value using the inverse distribution function for a standard Gaussian distribution. - P-value.
 A measure of certainty of the call.
 The closer the value is to 0, the more certain the call.